-- Fall Require only first aid.
+Fall Require only first aid.
 Nursing must be notified of all falls.
-For a fall with head injury or trauma, follow the head injury protocol and implement neurological checks.
+For a fall with head injury or trauma, follow the head injury protocol and T un implement neurological checks.
 For unwitnessed falls neurological checks need to be implemented.
-Minor Injury Bruise, scratch, abrasion, burn or sunburn; approximate width of a quarter or larger.
+Min on Indiana Bruise, scratch, abrasion, burn or sunburn; approximate width of a quarter or larger.
 Human bite causing skin break.
-Insect bite showing signs of an allergic reaction.
+Insect bite Minor Injury showing signs of an allergic reaction.